 - 2/20: “Mr. and Mrs. Isaac Herts (sic), of Fifth avenue, will celebrate their silver wedding anniversary on Sunday.”

 - 2/24: “Mr. and Mrs. Isaac Hertz, of 153 East Fifth avenue, yesterday celebrated their twenty-fifth or silver wedding anniversary.
 A large number of the friends of the celebrating couple gathered in their home and a pleasant time was spent.
 Mr. and Mrs. Hertz received many congratulations from their friends as well as many handsome gifts.”
-The following day the party received a much more detailed write-up; read it below.
+The following day the party received a much more detailed write-up about the entertainment Miss Rose Hertz and other guests provided; read it below.

 - 2/27: “Mr. and Mrs. Lasdusky were completely taken by storm by their friends in their home, 528 Ammon street, on three occassions this week.”
 Read the article below to see how the Ladies’ auxiliary of the synagogue, the Arabella Rebekah lodge, and the Magdala encampment of Odd Fellows marked their fifteenth wedding anniversary.